-They offer loan rates on cars and homes that are comparable with other Credit Unions, with rates for cars starting around 2.7%, and as low as 3.25% for home loans.
-Their free checking really is free without any hidden fees, and you will have access to 240 ATMs.
-Their savings account have a .15% APY with a minimum balance of $100, and their free basic checking also comes with the following:
+They offer loan rates on cars that are comparable with other credit unions, with rates for cars starting around 2.79%.
+Their free checking really is free without any hidden fees, and you will have access to 30,000 ATMs.
+Their savings account have a .20% APY with a minimum balance of $100, and their free basic checking also comes with the following:

 - Online banking